-Notice more foot pain lately?
+Notice more foot or heel pain lately?
 Working from home may be a factor.
-Over the past year of lockdown, with more people working from home, there have been more reports of plantar fasciitis or “lockdown feet.”
+Over the past few years, with more people working from home, there have been more reports of plantar fasciitis, “lockdown feet” or “pandemic feet”.

 - Working from home we are barefoot, or wearing slippers, more often than ever.
 Without having to put on “real shoes” to go to work every day, people are walking around in their homes not supporting their feet.